ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

-We obtained a similar result and so the approximation is good enough.
+We obtained a similar result and so the approximation is good enough (as expected given the scale of the fluctuations is small, i.e, much smaller than 1).

 ### Notes